hurrymaplelad/hmlad.com-2012-jekyll/source/_posts/2012-11-03-removing-a-property-from-a-mongoose-schema.markdown

 ---
 layout: post
-title: "Mongoose Care and Feeding: Removing a Property from a Schema"
+title: "How to Remove a Property from a Mongoose.js Schema"
 comments: true
 categories:
 ---

-We've been stuffing genuine [food](https://www.goodeggs.com/roundvalley) into [Mongoose models](http://mongoosejs.com/) at Good Eggs long enough to encounter some deceptively nuanced maintenance tasks.
-Chores that should be brain-dead.
-Consider removing a property from a well loved, long-lived schema.
-Simple, right?

-Let's try replacing an `organic` flag on a toy `Food` model with [Bittman's dream label](http://www.nytimes.com/2012/10/14/opinion/sunday/bittman-my-dream-food-label.html).
+This should be simple, but Mongoose really clings to data in existing documents.
+I'll walk through all the ways I wanted it to work that failed.
+We'll remove an `organic` flag from a toy `Food` model so we can replace it with [Bittman's dream label](http://www.nytimes.com/2012/10/14/opinion/sunday/bittman-my-dream-food-label.html).
+If you just came for the solution, I arrived at:

+{% codeblock lang:js %}
+Food.collection.update({},
+  {$unset: {organic: true}},
+  {multi: true, safe: true}
+);
+{% endcodeblock %}

 <!-- more -->Our well-loved `Food` schema might look something like:

 {% codeblock lang:js %}